You may have heard caesarean sections referred to as ‘C-sections’.

 Recovery from a caesarean procedure often takes longer than it does for a vaginal delivery.

 You may experience some discomfort around your abdomen for a while and will be advised to take things easy at first when you arrive at home, for example you might be advised not to drive until after your 6 week check with a GP.
+Make sure you review your car insurance policy to ensure they are aware of your recent delivery.

 The wound from the procedure will form a scar which will fade over time.